cornell-brg/torng-uecgra-scripts-hpca2021/uecgra-analytical-model/README.md

     X:           power --                 1.18
     X:            eeff --                 1.08

-The numbers produced are only meaningful _relative_ to each other.
+It is important to note that the numbers we produce here are only meaningful _relative_ to each other.
+In this printout, you will see numbers printed for (1) the CGRA with no DVFS, (2) the CGRA with newly configured voltage-frequency pairs assigned, and (X) the relative factors for the latter over the former.

-The various numbers are printed for (1) the CGRA with no DVFS, (2) the CGRA with newly configured voltage-frequency pairs assigned, and (X) the relative factors for the latter over the former.
-For the toy DFG here, the mapping produces a throughput benefit of 1.27x in addition to an energy efficiency benefit of 1.08x.
+For the toy DFG, the mapping produces a throughput benefit of 1.27x in addition to an energy efficiency benefit of 1.08x.

-You can run the performance-optimized mapping passes like this:
+You can run all the performance-optimized mapping passes like this:

     % python map-toy.py
     % python map-bf.py